Irish Countrywomen's Association

-The Irish Countrywomen's Association (ICA; Bantracht na Tuaithe) is the largest women's organisation in Ireland, with over 15,000 members.
-Founded in 1910 as the Society of United Irishwomen, it exists to prove social and educational opportunities for women and to improve the standard of rural and urban life in Ireland.
+The Irish Countrywomen's Association (ICA; Bantracht na Tuaithe) is the largest women's organisation in Ireland, with 6,100 members.
+Founded in 1910 as the Society of United Irishwomen, it exists to provide social and educational opportunities for women and to improve the standard of rural and urban life in Ireland.
 Its central office is in Dublin.
 It is one of the oldest societies of its kind in the world.

 History

-Inspired by the work of Horace Plunkett, a first branch of the Society of United Irishwomen was founded in 1910 by Anita Lett in County Wexford, following by a second towards the end of that year.
+Inspired by the work of Horace Plunkett, a first branch of the Society of United Irishwomen was founded in 1910 by Anita Lett in County Wexford, followed by a second towards the end of that year.
 The wider association was established by a committee meeting at The Plunkett House, the headquarters of the Irish Agricultural Organisation Society, and including Ellice Pilkington, great-granddaughter of Henry Grattan, with the support of Horace Plunkett.
 In 1935, the society changed its name to the Irish Countrywomen's Association to avoid any association with the nationalist United Ireland Party (now known as Fine Gael).

 Working against the rampant antifeminism of 20th-century Ireland, the association worked on teaching and promoting rural housewives to establish home industries, maintain a hygienic home, provide a healthy diet for their families, and take an active role in public and intellectual life.
 From its earliest days, the association was enthusiastic for the development of an Irish artistic and crafts identity.

 During the 20th century, the ICA was involved in the promotion of good health, education, and access to basic utilities throughout Ireland.
 It worked closely with the ESB Group during its roll-out of rural electrification in the 1950s and 1960s.

-In 2022 a number of leaks were made to the Irish national media following the unexplained dismissable of three board members.
-From those leaks, accusations,emerged that money had been paid to a former President for 'home office rental' by the organisation since 2019.

 Activities

 The association runs courses in crafts and skills at its centre An Grianán in Termonfeckin, County Louth.
 The centre was purchased using funds secured by an ICA sub-committee on "residential courses", which was founded in 1953 and chaired by Máirín Beaumont.
 This centre was founded by Muriel Gahan and Kathleen Delap.
-The centre has a garden house named in honour of the ICA president who oversaw the plans for the centre in the years before it opened, Lucy Franks.
+The centre has a garden house named in honour of the ICA president, Lucy Franks, who oversaw the plans for the centre in the years before it opened.

-As of 2007, the organisation was campaigning on behalf of women who receive wrong cancer diagnoses, and in December 2007 it organised a meeting in Dublin of 1,100 women, one of a series of such meetings around Ireland.
+As of 2007, the organisation was campaigning on behalf of women who receive wrong cancer diagnoses.
+In December 2007, it organised a meeting in Dublin of 1,100 women, one of a series of such meetings around Ireland.